Issued July 2025/Updated November 2025

 Paid Time Off Payout

-Fringe benefits like vacation pay, sick leave, paid holidays, and pay raises are not legally mandated for employers to provide.
-However, if an employer offers vacation or PTO, any unused earned vacation time remaining at the time of separation must be paid to the employee as wages in their final paycheck.
+Benefits like vacation pay, sick leave, holidays, and raises are not required by law.
+But if an employer gives vacation or PTO, any unused time must be paid out in the employee's last paycheck when they leave.

 Wage Garnishment